o8e/bpl8/README.md

 ## bpl8
-My personal boilerplate and build system, decent HTML5 base with normalize, modernizr and bower and gulp already configured for styles and scripts.
-I usually use Foundation sass, so I've just imported the grid component initially.
+My personal boilerplate and build system.

 ###### Installation
 In the unlikely event that you decide you wish to use this as a base for your project, here's a quick run down of what you need to do.